Sticksword/node-js-stuff/api-gateway/README.md

 period for identified api consumers
 - Reverse proxy: forward the requests to the server that hosts the api endpoint

-The test scenario consists of three components:
+The test scenario is made of three components:

 - A client application that invokes REST APIs
-- A loopback application (api gateway) that bridges the client application and the backend api
+- An api gateway that bridges the client application and the backend api
-- A loopback application (api server) serving the REST APIs
+- An api server serving the REST APIs

 The architecture is illustrated in the diagram below.

 ![loopback-api-gateway](loopback-api-gateway.png)

-## Build the gateway application

-The application is initially scaffolded using `slc loopback` command.
-We customize server/server.js to add specific features for the gateway.

 ### Configure and ensure HTTPS